tokenrove/advent-of-code-2016/README.md

 I tried to avoid getting bitten by Java's lack of unsigned types and got bitten anyway.

+Later I revisited this and avoided generating garbage.
+It probably would have been more productive to parallelize this, however.
+Even just using a `synchronized` variable would probably work, since the contention on it shouldn't be high.

 ### Day 6

 This kind of problem is just designed for vector languages.
 Ignoring